 City agencies, employees, or volunteers (defined as any agency under the direct control of an elected official, or which reports directly to the City Manager), may not apply for an Arts Grant; they may only play a supportive role in a program proposed by an organization or group.

-The online grants portal will be live on the first Monday after January 1st.
+The online grants portal will be live on the Tuesday, January 3rd.
 Online applications must be submitted by the last Friday in February; mailed or hand delivered applications will not be accepted.
 There will be no exceptions to this policy.

 APPLICATION FOR OPERATING SUPPORT-ORGANIZATIONS